-- Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+- Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted: - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.

 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
+The Master Wood Purchase

-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if collective bargaining rights exist and are enforced in the supply area.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if there are subsistence communities in the supply base are.
 This document uses many if the same sources as the FSC US CWNRA.
-Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
-As with the FSC US CWNRA the review determine laws and enforcement does exist in the supply base area.
-Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk
+As did the FSC US CWNRA, the review determined there are no subsistence communities in the supply base area.
+Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.